 Career progression, on the other hand, is the process of moving up the ladder throughout your professional life (Parker, Hewitt, Witheriff & Cooper, 2018).
-There are a wide number of elements and factors that can result in better and fruitful career progression (Kim, O'Brien & Kim, 2016).
-Initially, four categories were employed to measure organizational career progression: progression of career goals, development of professional skills, pace of promotions, and growth in remuneration (Weng, McElroy, Morrow, & Liu, 2010).
+There are some elements and factors that can result in better and more fruitful career progression (Kim, O'Brien & Kim, 2016).
+Initially, four categories were employed to measure organizational career progression: progression of career goals, development of professional skills, the pace of promotions, and growth in remuneration (Weng, McElroy, Morrow, & Liu, 2010).
 According to this multi-dimensional operationalization, employees' efforts and an organization's willingness and ability to recognize such efforts are both necessary for career advancement (Spagnoli & Weng, 2019).
-Due to the high association between promotion speed and pay increase, particularly for workers in management roles, these four aspects have been condensed to three by Weng and McElroy (2012).
+Due to the high association between promotion speed and pay increase, particularly for workers in management roles, these four aspects have been condensed into three by Weng and McElroy (2012).

-Different strategies to advance in careers had been looked at in previous studies.
-Among these strategies are: being able to work to exceed the expectations of senior managers (Agyekum, Kissi, Danku, Ampratwum & Amegatsey, 2020), accepting complicated assignments (Beeson & Valerio, 2012), being able to work in cross functional areas and having an influential mentor (Burke, 2002) and existence of organization support systems (Culpane & Wright, 2002; Mattis, 2002).
-Burke (2002) postulated that further education, training and development can help to progress in careers.
-It is evident that there have not been much studies showing the nexus between work life balance and career progression.
-However, studies on work life balance have shown to predict positive variances in dependent variables and siding with Akram, Haq and Victor (2018), Stephens (2017) and Sánchez-Vidal, Cegarra-Leiva and Cegarra-Navarro (2012), balancing work roles and life roles would allow female workers to concentrate on their career progression.
+Different strategies to advance in careers have been looked at in previous studies.
+Among these strategies are: being able to work to exceed the expectations of senior managers (Agyekum, Kissi, Danku, Ampratwum & Amegatsey, 2020), accepting complicated assignments (Beeson & Valerio, 2012), being able to work in cross-functional areas and having an influential mentor (Burke, 2002) and the existence of organization support systems

+(Culpane & Wright, 2002; Mattis, 2002).
+Burke (2002) postulates that further education, training, and development can help to progress in careers.
+There have not been many studies showing the nexus between work-life balance and career progression.
+However, studies on work-life balance have been shown to predict positive variances in dependent variables and side with Akram, Haq, and Victor (2018), Stephens (2017), and Sánchez-Vidal, Cegarra-Leiva, and Cegarra-Navarro (2012), balancing work roles and life roles would allow female workers to concentrate on their career progression.
 Thus, we hypothesize the following:

-H1: Work Life Balance will have a positive effect on Career Goal Progress of female employees.
+H1: Work-life balance will have a positive effect on the career goal progress of female employees.